sweet delights

 Let the apricot-frangipane-tart cool down to room temperature.
 Then remove the tart form & transfer to a plate.

-There is a crispy pastry shall, the apricots are lost in the soft frangipane, the apricot jam is a delicious sticky finish topped w/ flaked almonds.
+There is a crispy pastry shell, the apricots are lost in the soft frangipane, the apricot jam is a delicious sticky finish topped w/ flaked almonds.

 Enjoy!